software-mansion/react-native-whip-whep/examples/ios/iOSExample/README.md

 # iOSExample

 A simple example app showing the main functionalities of the WHIP/WHEP package.
-It consists of a viewtha, depending of whether WHIP or WHEP has been chosen, shows a camera preview or current media stream.
+It consists of a view that, depending of whether WHIP or WHEP has been chosen, shows a camera preview or current media stream.

 ## WHEP